bmj76/Udacity-NeighborhoodMap-Project/README.md

 A Filter control is at the Top Center of the Google Map.
 Clicking the control will open a Modal window that should size itself appropriately to the screen size.

 To filter the location, start typing in the input box.
 Any location name that does not match the filter text will be hidden.
 This is a simple "substring" search.

+Another option is to just click on one of the list items to narrow the items to that specific item.

 ## Developer Information